-Unanima Theatre is an integrated community company of adults with learning disabilities and young people aged 16+, who create unique small scale performances using a professionally led devising process.
+Unanima Theatre is an integrated community company of adults with and without a learning disability, who create unique small scale performances using a professionally led devising process.

 Click here to view our 3 minute film which describes Unanima’s work from our cast members’ perspectives: Unanima – Everyday People from Unanima Theatre on Vimeo.
 Film by Gareth Moulton of Curved Light Films.